Back to Top

 I believe in the Holy Spirit, the holy catholic Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.
 Amen.

-Next, we will receive the gifts of forgiveness of sin, life, and salvation from our Lord Jesus, and respond gratefully with our offerings.
+WE WORSHIP GOD THROUGH OUR GIVING Next, we will receive the gifts of forgiveness of sin, life, and salvation from our Lord Jesus, and respond gratefully with our offerings.
 Offering plates are in the front next to the aisle for your gifts.
 You may also donate online on the website, by text (the phone number is on the website), by mail, or personally deliver it to the office.
 Lives are changed through the ministry enabled by your gifts.
 Thank you for your continued support and partnership in the Gospel.
-Let us pray
+Let us pray:

 PRAYER OF BLESSING